joshcc3/cpp-experiments/README.md

  - Varints:
    - These are implemented protobuf style with a leading bit indicating the end of the varint and the rest of the bits concatenated represeting the contents.
    - Initial implementation of serializing varints - 1024 ints take 0.012ms, and 1million ints taking 16ms, 5 billion ints/20GB takes 10 seconds.
+   - Optimization Approaches:
+     - Interestingly collapsing the calculation of size and updating the values had no real effect.
+Neither does making the if conditions seperate.

  - Testing serializations of data strucutres:
   - Binary Trees